sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix `Locked for illegal key` Error

-## Context: You have been banned for using a stolen / pirated copy of diablo 2
+You have been banned for using a stolen / pirated copy of diablo 2.
+To get your account unbanned please do the following:

 1. Purchase an official copy of Diablo 2 and Diablo 2 Lord of Destruction from https://www.blizzard.com/